 3. Quit Smoking

-You're probably already aware that smoking cigarettes is harmful to many of the organ systems in your body.
+You're probably already aware that smoking cigarettes are harmful to many of the organ systems in your body.
 Cigarettes damage your heart and blood vessels, which can lead to dangerous conditions like arteriosclerosis.
 In arteriosclerosis, your arteries accumulate plaque, which makes it more difficult for blood to flow and significantly decreases circulation.

 By quitting smoking, you can make an incredible difference to your circulation and your overall health.
 Don't be afraid to ask for help from friends and family, and remember that millions of people have successfully quit smoking cigarettes.